mmozuras/mmozuras.github.com/_posts/2012-09-23-git-playback.md

 *   Better transition

     The most requested feature on [Hacker News](//news.ycombinator.com/item?id=3972107) was a better transition between commits.
 I played around with multiple ways to do it and settled on the current one.
 I think that it works amazingly well.
-Have a look yourself:
+Have a look yourself (use left and right arrows to navigate):

     [String Calculator Kata in Python](/static/string-calculator-kata-python-v0.2.html)